kristinemlarson/gnssrefl/README.md

 **What if you want to analyze your own data?**

 Put your RINEX 2.11 files in the directory where you are going to run the code.
+They must have SNR data in them (S1, S2, etc) and have the receiver coordinates in the header.
-They should be
+The files should be named as follows .

 - lowercase
-- station name (4 characters) followed by day of year (3 characters) then 0.yyo where yy is the two character so algo0500.21o is station algo on day of year 50 from the year 2021
+- station name (4 characters) followed by day of year (3 characters) then 0.yyo where yy is the two character year.
+- Example: algo0500.21o where station name is algo on day of year 50 from the year 2021

 You also need to set -nolook True

+If you have RINEX 3 files, you should name them as follows:

+- upper case (except for the extension)

+- station name (9 characters where the last 3 characters are the country), underscore, capital R, underscore, four character year, three character day of year, four zeroes, underscore, 01D_30S_M0. followed by rnx 30S means it is 30 second sampling.
+01D means it is one day.
+Some of the other parts of the very long station file name are no doubt useful, but they are not recognized by this code.

+- Example: ONSA00SWE_R_20213050000_01D_30S_MO.rnx

 <HR>